MoArtis/RCGMod/README.md

 UserXpMod is a "quality of life" mod for the beat 'em-up game **River City Girls** by **Wayforward**.
 It allows to tweak multiple small things to fix some issues and improve the user experience on PC.

+## ** What is new **

+- Compatible with the official patch 1.1
+- Keep the currently held weapon when entering a boss room.
+(Off by default)
+- Make the interaction with doors and bus stops instantaneous.
+(Off by default)
+- Add the two missing moves' input display in the dojo.
+- Add two new features to the training mode (No AI on enemies and players invincibility).
+- Use the JSON localization file to write your own translation.
+- Translated progression details (Only in Spanish and French for now - You can add you own in the mod's data file).
+- Various bug fixes on existing features.

+## ** What is it used for **

 [Menus]
 - Skip any splash screen, video, dialog with just pressing Start or Escape once.
 - Start the game from the main menu.
 (Off by default)
 - Display progression details in the save selection menu.
 (Off by default)
 - Skip the tutorial in New Game Plus.
-- [NEW] Skip the "Press Start" menu.
+- Skip the "Press Start" menu.
-- [NEW] "Loiter" option highlighted by default after selecting a file.
+- "Loiter" option highlighted by default after selecting a file.
-- [NEW] "Next" option highlighted by default in the file settings menu.
+- "Next" option highlighted by default in the file settings menu.
-- [NEW] Preselect a favorite character in the character selection screen.
+- Preselect a favorite character in the character selection screen.
 (Off by default)
-- [NEW] Useables' consumption status displayed for each character.
+- Useables' consumption status displayed for each character.
-- [NEW] Useables' stat gain displayed in shops.
+- Useables' stat gain displayed in shops.
-- [NEW] Display moves' inputs in Dojos.
+- Display moves' inputs in Dojos.
+- [NEW] Use the JSON localization file to write your own translation.

 [Settings]
 - Remap the "interact" action used to pick object on the floor or use doors.
 - Remapping the “interact” action will change the button prompt accordingly.
+- [NEW] Make the interaction with doors and bus stops instantaneous.
+(Off by default)
 - Remap the keyboard from the mod’s config file.
 - Force the game to use XInput to potentially fix the controller related bugs.
 (Off by default)
 - Display the PS4 controller’s button prompts instead of the Xbox ones.
 (Off by default)
 - Configure the vSync settings.
 - Use Unity’s frame limiter ("TargetFramerate") or a custom one.
 (Off by default)
-- [NEW] Swap the "Recruit" and "Block" buttons on the controllers.
+- Swap the phone navigation buttons / keys.
 (Off by default)

 [Game mechanics/Feedbacks]
 - Unlock the secret characters on every save once they are unlocked on at least one save.
 - Display the amount of damage on hit like other River City games.
 - Customize the color and the size of the Damage and XP gain feedbacks.
-- [NEW] Make Recruits stay and fight for you when summoned.
+- Make Recruits stay and fight for you when summoned.
 (Off by default) - Code by Muken
+- Share rewards between players.
+(Off by default) - Code by Muken
+- Customize the Attack and Combo system.
+(Off by default) - Code by Muken
+- [NEW] Keep the currently held weapon when entering a boss room.
+(Off by default)

 [Bug fixes]
-- Fix a bug that prevented the Book items to work properly when using a character other than Misako.
+- [DEPRECATED]Fix a bug that prevented the Book items to work properly when using a character other than Misako.
 - Fix a bug that prevented the phone interface to display a maxed-out Stamina stat.

 [Combo Training Mode]
-- [NEW] Press F1 to make enemies invincible.
+- Press F1 to make enemies invincible.
-- [NEW] Press F2 to force common enemies to spawn as their Nightmare variations.
+- Press F2 to force common enemies to spawn as their Nightmare variations.
-- [NEW] Press F3 to prevent common enemies from attacking the players.
+- Press F3 to prevent common enemies from attacking the players.
+- [NEW] Press F4 to deactivate enemies' AI.
+- [NEW] Press F5 to make the players invincible.

 [FUN]
-- [NEW] Change the size of the enemies.
+- Change the size of the enemies.
 (Off by default)

 ![vlcsnap-2019-09-16-13h12m18s096](https://user-images.githubusercontent.com/3904610/64936528-0b1bc800-d889-11e9-8c78-314270f8122d.png)
 ![1049320_20190922161231_1](https://user-images.githubusercontent.com/3904610/65384687-cb0c8780-dd57-11e9-8c10-23d4860a3fc3.png)